 To be honest, I’m not entirely certain how I feel about full facial hair on a guy.
 My first response is apprehension, and probably has something to do with the fact I inadvertently stumbled upon a copy of The Joy Of Sex when I was far too young to see it.
 Horrifically, the image of that bearded man burnt onto the back off my retinas and if you’ve ever seen it you’ll know what I’m talking about.
 I’m trying to move on; there are men who look amazing in beards, and they continue to show up on unexpected faces.
 I even had a husband with a beautiful red beard.
 The clean-cut boys of yesterday are really going with it and the trend may be with us for a long time so I’d better get used to it.

-I’ve been a little taken aback at how many friends now have big facial hair when hence I knew them they were fresh faced individuals.
-On every Main Street there’s a retro barbershop (more in hipster hoods of every city) and a market flooded with men’s grooming products – its a brave new world but a throwback to an old one which I think makes it so interesting.
+I’ve been a little taken aback at how many friends now have big bear beards when I used to know them as fresh faced types.
+On every Main Street there’s a retro barbershop and a market awash with grooming products – its a brave new world but a throwback to an old one which I think makes it so interesting.

-In thinking about this, I went to The First Man, and by that I mean my dad, not Adam or god the father.
-There’s a classic family photo of him with a beard, which he grew as a young man (I have no memory of my dad ever sporting a beard although he was always right on fleek with his hair and glasses) and when I asked him why he did it, he told me the men of the town decided to grow beards (an early troop of Movemberists but without the fundraising) to mark the centennial of the small town in Canada where he lived.
-My parents had moved there from the north of England and the men’s choice to grow beards was an outward way of honouring the pioneer settlers.
-How fitting, as my dad was, in his own way, a pioneer, leaving behind his old world to make a life in a new one.
-His response to my question gets to the heart of the matter I think, uncovering one of the reasons why “modern man”, who is probably a city dweller and upwardly mobile, stops shaving and becomes, to coin a phrase, an Urban Lumberjack.
-To look like and feel like, a real pioneer, a “manly” man.
+I may be thinking too much about beards, but I asked the First Man, and by that I mean my dad, not Adam or god the father.
+There’s a classic family photo of him with a beard (I have no memory of my dad ever sporting a beard although he was always right on fleek with his hair and glasses) and when I asked him why he had one, he told me the men of the town decided to grow beards (an early troop of Movemberists but without the fundraising) to mark the centennial of the small town in Canada where he lived at that time.
+My parents had moved there from the north of England and the townsmens choice to grow beards was their way of honouring the pioneer settlers.
+How fitting, as my dad was, in his own way, a pioneer, leaving behind his old world to make a life in a new, wild and rugged one.
+His response to my question gets to the heart of the matter I think, uncovering one of the reasons why “modern man”, who is probably a city dweller and upwardly mobile, stops shaving and becomes an Urban Lumberjack, a “manly” man.

 We are currently being culturally bombarded by images of men as vikings, adventurers, kings and warriors, which equals beardies.
 On the telly, the big screen, in mags, we are enjoying (or not, depending on your preference) a cultural feast of male imagery which hasn’t been as beardy since the late ’60’s when it was all the rage as an anti-establishment stamp.
 Quite simply put, it’s now fashionable to have a beard and all the lads are doing it!